Skip to main content

 At Peer 1 Hosting, we had 13,400 customers globally, but only 500 were high-value.
 We worked out we only needed another 100 net annually to achieve our growth plans of doubling in three years.
 So, we got really focused on who they were and the value proposition they needed from us.
 This had far-reaching consequences – our core values and purpose were aligned around these needs.
 They guided every decision we made.
 We looked for staff and leadership who shared these values and could ensure our Core Customers knew, liked and trusted us.

-If you’re using NPS® (Net Promoter Score), you need to ensure your score is higher for your Core Customer than any of your competitors.
+If you’re using NPS® (Net Promoter Score), you must ensure your score is higher for your Core Customer than any of your competitors.
 This is about being different.
-You’re not trying to be brilliant for every customer or the biggest or the best.
+You’re not trying to be brilliant for every customer, the biggest or the best.
 You’ve identified attributes for your business that you know your Core Customer values, and by delivering these, you’ll win.
-Hear from the founder of NPS, Fred Reichheld, on why NPS and referrals are how to grow your business in this episode of the podcast.
+Hear from the founder of NPS, Fred Reichheld, on why NPS and referrals are important for growing your business in this episode of the podcast.

 This is how you create a niche.
-By getting inside the heads of a small number of high-value customers, you’ll own this small segment.
+You’ll own this small segment by getting inside the heads of a small number of high-value customers.
 Eventually, you will become the number one supplier of your ‘Who’.
 It’s like mining for a rich vein of gold.
 Think small, not big, and use a feelings model to get there.
 This will be way more effective than constantly selling the features and benefits of your product.

 So, take my advice.
 Don’t ignore Simon Sinek entirely.
 BUT start with ‘Who’, not ‘Why’.
 By doing this, you’ll find a profitable purpose that drives the economic engine of your business.
 After all, you’re not just doing this for love.
 Profit is also important!